AI Platform as a Working Environment for Different Tasks

 Step 3: Choose models for different tasks

-Different tasks are often more reliably solved with different models.
-On the Neiron AI platform, ChatGPT, Gemini, Claude, Grok, DeepSeek, and Perplexity are available—each with its own characteristics.
+Different tasks are often better solved with different models.
+On the Neiron AI platform, ChatGPT, Gemini, Claude, Grok, DeepSeek, and Perplexity are available — each with its own characteristics.

-Practical approach: run one task on two or three models and see where the result is closer to what you need from the first attempt.
+A practical approach: run one task on two or three models and see which one gives a result closer to what you need on the first try.
 This takes 10–15 minutes and gives you a personal benchmark that is more reliable than any ratings.

-Over time, you'll develop your own understanding of which model suits which tasks in your specific context.
-This is valuable knowledge—cherish it.
+Over time, you will develop your own understanding of which model suits which tasks in your specific context.
+This is valuable knowledge — cherish it.

 Step 4: Organize result storage

-One of the underestimated tasks when regularly using AI is storing useful results.
-The platform stores conversation history, but after a few weeks finding the right conversation among dozens can be difficult.
+One underestimated task when using AI regularly is storing useful results.
+The platform keeps conversation history, but after a few weeks, finding the right conversation among dozens can be difficult.

 A few simple approaches:

-A document with prompt templates.
-When you find a working phrasing, save it in a separate document with a task description.
-Next time you won't have to start from scratch.
+Prompt template document.
+When you find a phrasing that works, save it in a separate document with a task description.
+Next time you won't need to start from scratch.

-A folder for finished results.
-Good texts, images, ideas—export them to a separate place immediately, don't rely on finding them later in history.
+Folder for finished results.
+Good texts, images, ideas — export them to a separate location right away; don't rely on finding them later in history.

 Labels for tasks.
-If you have several task types, it's useful to give conversations short names or labels at the start—this simplifies navigation.
+If you have several task types, give conversations short names or labels at the start — this simplifies navigation.

 Step 5: Set a work rhythm

-A working environment is more stable when there is a rhythm: when exactly you use AI and when you work independently.
+A working environment is more stable when there is a rhythm: when exactly you use AI, and when you work on your own.

 Several options that work for different people:

-Task blocks: set aside an hour for working with AI—generating drafts, visuals, research.
-The rest of the time—editing and independent work.
+Task blocks: allocate an hour for working with AI — generating drafts, visuals, research.
+The rest of the time is for editing and independent work.

-Task by task: for each specific task, first try to do it with AI, then refine manually.
+Task by task: for each specific task, first try using AI, then refine manually.

-Different stages: AI for generating options and drafts, manually for the final version.
+Different stages: AI for generating options and drafts, independently for the final version.

 There is no universal rhythm.
-It's useful to try several approaches and keep the one where you don't feel something is imposed.
+It's useful to try a few approaches and keep the one where you don't feel something is forced.

-Image and video generation in the working environment
+Image and video generation in a working environment

-If your tasks include visual content, it's important to integrate image and video generation into your workflow right away—not as “sometime I'll try,” but as a concrete step in a task.
+If your tasks include visual content, it's important to integrate image and video generation into your workflow right away — not as "someday I'll try it," but as a concrete step in a task.

 Practical tips:

-For images: start with a specific description—what exactly should be in the frame, in what style, in what colors.
-A vague prompt gives an unpredictable result and wastes limits.
-More on the images page.
+For images: start with a specific description — what exactly should be in the frame, in what style, in what colors.
+A vague prompt gives unpredictable results and wastes limits.
+More details on the images page.

 For video: describe the scene, action, and desired atmosphere.
-Video generations consume more limits, so the prompt should be refined in advance.
-More on the videos page.
+Video generations consume more limits, so the prompt should be worked out in advance.
+More details on the videos page.

 Limits as a constraint, not an obstacle

-Each plan includes a certain volume of requests and generations.
-This is not a problem but a working condition—like the amount of RAM on a computer.
-The goal is not to “beat the limits” but to use them wisely.
+Each plan includes a certain number of requests and generations.
+This is not a problem, but a working condition — like the amount of RAM in a computer.
+The goal is not to "beat limits," but to use them wisely.

 A few principles: